Exact orbifold fillings of contact manifolds: Exact orbifolds

+Therefore, we can use \Cref{prop:Banach_refinement} to endow that set of $C^k$ functors from $\Gamma\{U_i\}$ to $\cD$ with local charts and hence a topology.
 To prove that the transition maps are smooth, we argue as follows.

 Notice that given a further refinement $\psi'$ of $\psi$, the transition map is a linear isomorphism between $E_{\psi'}$ and $E_{\psi}$, where the latter are the local charts as in the proof of \Cref{prop:Banach_refinement}.
 Then the smoothness of transition maps follows from the fact that any two refinements admit a common refinement and that the transition maps as in the proof of \Cref{prop:Banach_refinement} are smooth.

 Concerning Hausdorff-ness, let $\phi,\phi'$ be two different functors from $\Gamma\{U_i\} \to \cD$.
 Then either $\phi,\phi'$ are different at the objects level on some $U_i$ or $\phi,\phi'$ are different on the morphisms level on some $\Gamma\{U_i,U_j\}$.
 In both cases, the same argument as in \Cref{prop:Banach_refinement} allows to conclude. \end{proof}